zephyrproject-rtos/zephyr/doc/project/project_roles.rst

 name to one or more ``collaborators`` sections of the :ref:`maintainers_file` in the Zephyr repository.

-Collaborator votes on pull requests can block or approve the pull request.
+Collaborator change requests on pull requests should be addressed by the original submitter.
+In cases where the changes requested do not follow the :ref:`expectations <reviewer-expectations>` and the guidelines of the project or in cases of disagreement, it is the responsibility of the assignee to advance the review process and resolve any disagreements.

+Collaborator approval of pull requests are counted toward the minimum required approvals needed to merge a PR.
+Other criteria for merging may apply.

 Maintainer
 ++++++++++